brummer10/Ratatouille.lv2/README.md

 so, loading a second neural model wouldn't be remarkable on the dsp load.

 Optional, Ratatouille could run the complete process in buffered mode.
 That reduce the dsp load even more.
-Possible been a half (sample buffer) or a full frame.
-The resulting latency will be reported to the host so that it could be compensated.
+The resulting latency will be reported to the hostso that it could be compensated.
 For information the resulting latency will be shown on the GUI.

 The "Delay" control could add a small delay to overcome phasing issues, or to add some color/reverb to the sound.